‘Festival of Lights’ brings new attractions, large crowd to Williams

 “I loved being able to tell parents that their children will be able to bring their kids here in the future and enjoy a big Christmas tree,” said McMullan.
 “It really is a long-term community investment.”

-According to McMullan, there were 17 parade entries in this year’s parade, including a tractor, a speed boat and more, all displaying their best holiday flare.
+According to McMullan, there were 17 parade entries in this year’s parade, including a tractor, a speed boat and more, all displaying their best holiday flair.

-For the second year, The Morning Star Packing Company took the first place spot in the parade, with a float deck out in Christmas lights, a snow machine and Santa waving to onlookers.
+For the second year, The Morning Star Packing Company took the first place spot in the parade, with a float decked out in Christmas lights, a snow machine and Santa waving to onlookers.

 McMullan said for the first time this year, the church bought a three-tier trophy to award to the winner of the parade and a display case will soon be put in City Hall for the community to view the trophy year-round.